Bead Game: Music

-He worked for 15 years in All India Radio as a music producer.
-He made significant contributions in classical music, light music, modern, orchestral, choral and percussion styles.
-Lastly, he began the "Ramayangeeti" a fusion of traditional and modern Indian music.

 Awards

 Awards for Bead Game include a BAFTA Award for best short fictional film, a Bronze Plaque in the art and culture category at the Columbus International Film & Video Festival, a Golden Gate Award for outstanding achievement at the San Francisco International Film Festival, and a Special Prize for Animation at the International Leipzig Festival for Documentary and Animated Film.
 The film was also nominated for an Academy Award for Best Animated Short Film at the 50th Academy Awards, losing to another NFB animated short, The Sand Castle.

 It was a Canadian Film Award nominee for Best Animated Short Film at the 28th Canadian Film Awards in 1977.